Tyler Lockett Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 - Lockett had 79 receiving yards per game in one career matchup against the Steelers, 21.5 more than his receiving yards prop bet over/under for Sunday's game (57.5).

-- Lockett did not have a touchdown catch in that matchup against the Steelers.
+- Lockett did not have a touchdown catch in that game against the Steelers.

 - Note: Lockett's stats vs. Steelers date back to 2016.

-- The 272.0 passing yards the Steelers give up per game makes them the NFL's 19th-ranked pass defense this season.
+- The Steelers have the NFL's 19th-ranked pass defense this season, allowing 272.0 yards per game through the air.

-- At 2.0 passing TDs allowed per game, the Steelers defense is ranked 21st in the NFL.
+- The Steelers have given up 10 touchdowns through the air (2.0 per game).
+They are 21st in the league in that category.

 Recent Performances

-- In last week's outing against the Rams, Lockett was targeted 10 times, picking up 57 yards on five receptions.
+- Against the Rams last week, Lockett was targeted 10 times and totaled 57 yards on five receptions.

-- During his last three games, Lockett has put together 112 yards (on 13 grabs).
+- Lockett has collected 112 receiving yards (37.3 per game), reeling in 13 passes on 19 targets during his last three games.

 Lockett's Seattle Teammates